gyrogami logo

 Categories: Products; Jewelry

-Dragonscale is a sheet that can be made as wide as needed and works perfectly as a narrow chain.
+Dragonscale is a sheet that can be made as wide as needed and also works awesome as a narrow chain.
 A magnificent weave like this is ho-hum when large and bulky so it would have to be something special.

 The spreadsheet I designed to calculate labor and materials estimates wire length, finishing weight, and more.
 The results made me gasp.
 It would be a heavy bracelet in my preferred gauge and my most expensive silver bracelet.
 Might as well go for broke.